FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Composites Voxels

-where $\fa$ is related to $\WT{\fa}$ in \eqref{eq:hadamard:F} by a scaling constant and $\fF_{\square}$ is the prescribed deformation gradient on the composite voxel~$\Omega^e$.
+where $\fa$ is related to $\WT{\fa}$ in \eqref{eq:hadamard:F} by a scaling constant and $\fF_{\square}$ is the prescribed deformation gradient on the composite voxel~$\Omega^e$ .
 The parameterization \eqref{eq:Fpm} preserves the volume average~$\fF_{\square}$ of the deformation gradient $\fF$ over the composite voxel $\Omega^e$ according to

-In the finite strain context not just the average of $\fF$ must be preserved, but also the total volume must remain constant.
-This is stated by the following Lemma.
+In the finite strain context, not only the average of $\fF$ must be preserved, but also the total volume of the deformed material must remain constant under the rank-one perturbation:

-\begin{lemma} The rank-1 kinematic perturbation following the Hadamard jump condition on the material interface $\scrS^e$ is volume preserving by construction. \end{lemma} \begin{proof} Suppose $\fA$ is an invertible square matrix and $\fu$, $\fv$ are column vectors.
+\begin{lemma} The kinematic rank-1 perturbation on the material interface $\scrS^e$ is volume preserving by construction. \end{lemma} \begin{proof} Suppose $\fA$ is an invertible $n\times n$ matrix and $\fu$, $\fv$ are column vectors of size $n$.
 Then the matrix determinant lemma states that

 The deformation gradient~$\fF_{\square}$ is regular by definition since material inversion is not allowed.
 Thus, by setting $\fA \gets \fF_{\square}$ and $\fu\gets \pm \fa/c_\cvpm, \, \fv \gets \fN$ the material Jacobian $J_\cvpm$ in the two phases can be computed using the matrix determinant lemma